eriffon/em302_process/README.md

 ### What is this repository for? ###

-Process Kongsberg EM302 multibeam bathymetry data collected by CCGS Amundsen
+This repository stores a series of bash and python scripts used to process bathymetry data collected by the Kongsberg Maritime EM302 multibeam echosounder installed on board the *Canadian Coast Guard Ship* (CCGS) Amundsen.

 ### How do I get set up? ###